 4. You don’t need to describe every detail of the information in Task 1.

 5. There’s only one type of essay question.

 Post your answers below and we'll tell you if you're right.

 We offer four-week and eight-week IELTS preparation courses.
-These highly intensive courses focus on all the main language skills and exam techniques you will need to give you the best possible chance of getting the score you require:
+These intensive courses focus on language skills and exam techniques that will help you to get the score you need:

 You can also prepare for IELTS with our Online Course, which has over 150 hours of content:

 Why study at The London School of English?